Vishalsingh13/Vishal/how to use.md

  1) Click on clone and download file     -> extract all files    ->  move folder to eclipse working directory    ->   import the project into eclipse   -> run the tomcat, mongodb    ->  Run the Application as spring boot application

- 2)To test the application on Browser open Chrome ---> Enter URl ---> Http://localhost:8080/  ----> Test the Application
+ 2)  To test the application on Browser open Chrome ---> Enter URl ---> Http://localhost:8080/  ----> Test the Application

  3) To Test the Application On Postman  Enter Url ( localhost:8080/api_functions )